 Factors Contributing to the High Cost:

 Tuition and Fees: Tuition fees vary widely among institutions, with private universities generally charging higher rates than public ones.
-Additionally, certain programs, such as those in engineering or the sciences, might have additional fees.
+Additionally, certain advantages of programs, such as those in engineering or the sciences, might have additional fees.

 Room and Board: The cost of living, including accommodation and meal plans, can be a substantial portion of the overall expense, especially for students residing on-campus.